TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab2.md

 {% include _toc.html %}

-This lab is under construction.
-Proceed at own risk.
-{: .notice .notice-warning}

 In this lab, you define the concrete and abstract syntax of MiniJava in Spoofax.
 From this definition, you generate an Eclipse editor, that provides syntax checking, error recovery and syntax highlighting.